Above: GETTY IMAGES

 The bill is now in the House waiting on a committee hearing and a potential vote before March 29th.
 Please contact your House Member and ask them to vote NO to expanding Alcohol sales on Sunday!

 The following is a summary of testimony given on behalf of Georgia Baptists.
-My comments begin at the 20:23 mark.

 Georgia Baptists have always opposed the expansion of the sale of alcohol, particularly on Sundays!
 Here is one of the principles I would like for you to consider on this issue: increased availability equals increased sales, increased sales equals increased consumption, increased consumption equals problems that are associated with drinking alcohol!